Plan to manage costs for Azure Machine Learning

 This article describes how to plan and manage costs for Azure Machine Learning.
 First, you use the Azure pricing calculator to help plan for costs before you add any resources.
 Next, as you add the Azure resources, review the estimated costs.
-Finally, use cost-saving tips as you train your model with managed Azure Machine Learning compute clusters.

 After you've started using Azure Machine Learning resources, use the cost management features to set budgets and monitor costs.
 Also review the forecasted costs and identify spending trends to identify areas where you might want to act.

 Understand that the costs for Azure Machine Learning are only a portion of the monthly costs in your Azure bill.
 If you are using other Azure services, you're billed for all the Azure services and resources used in your Azure subscription, including the third-party services.
 This article explains how to plan for and manage costs for Azure Machine Learning.
 After you're familiar with managing costs for Azure Machine Learning, apply similar methods to manage costs for all the Azure services used in your subscription.

 For more information on optimizing costs, see how to manage and optimize cost in Azure Machine Learning.

 Cost analysis in Cost Management supports most Azure account types, but not all of them.
 To view the full list of supported account types, see Understand Cost Management data.

 To view cost data, you need at least read access for an Azure account.
 For information about assigning access to Azure Cost Management data, see Assign access to data.

 - Use the Azure pricing calculator to estimate costs before you create the resources in an Azure Machine Learning workspace.
 On the left, select AI + Machine Learning, then select Azure Machine Learning to begin.

 The following screenshot shows the cost estimation by using the calculator: